MovieBench: A Hierarchical Movie Level Dataset for Long Video Generation: Experiments

 \subsection{Identity-Customized Long Video Generation}

-Identity-Customized Long Video Generation involves creating long videos that consistently feature specific characters, aligning with the plot. \textbf{Baseline:} DreamVideo~\cite{wei2024dreamvideo} and Magic-Me~\cite{ma2024magic}, two identity-customized video generation models, were used to evaluate our dataset.
+Identity-Customized Long Video Generation involves creating long videos that consistently feature specific characters. \textbf{Baseline:} DreamVideo~\cite{wei2024dreamvideo} and Magic-Me~\cite{ma2024magic} were used to evaluate our dataset.
 During training, only the character bank is used to learn the features of each character. \textbf{Analysis:} Table~\ref{tab:experiment} demonstrates that the generated characters struggle significantly with consistency.
-Several factors contribute to this: 1) Video generation is significantly more challenging than image generation, and current models~\cite{zhang2023i2vgen} often fail to produce coherent, high-quality videos.
+Several factors contribute to this: 1) Video generation is more challenging than image generation, and current models~\cite{zhang2023i2vgen} often fail to produce coherent videos.
 2) Both methods can maintain consistency for only one character per video, limiting their ability to handle multiple characters simultaneously.